subllings/eurostyle-retail-insights-with-databricks-fabric/statement/1-eurostyle-business-case.md

 ### Hire Me Level (Portfolio & Personal Branding)
 Career-focused deliverables that differentiate candidates in the job market.

-*Detailed task breakdown and platform specifications are available in the Learning Methodology guide.*
+*Detailed task breakdown and platform specifications are available in the Project Backlog.*

 ---